5 Important Retirement Questions You Must Answer

-During your 20s, 30s, and 40s, it can be difficult to fully envision how you will spend your financial freedom years.
-Once you reach the 10- to 15-year window prior to retirement the sense of urgency will likely increase.
-Whether you are just starting your career or ready to start winding things down soon, make time to identify the “why” behind your retirement.
-This starts with a general understanding of what you look forward to doing the most.
+During your 20s, 30s, and 40s, fully envisioning how you will spend your financial freedom years can be difficult.
+Once you reach the 10- to 15-year window prior to retirement, the sense of urgency will likely increase.
+Make time to consider these retirement questions to identify the “why” behind your goals.
+Understanding why retirement is important to you begins with asking yourself what you look forward to doing the most.

 Use these additional questions to help guide you: